All of the RV trips we've taken have been meaningful in much more

 It's fun for us to compare our trips since we've been compiling some

-statistics from each of them for a few years -- miles we put on
+statistics from each of them for a few years, particularly the number of nights we were on the road and the

 Although we keep good financial records we've never added up the costs for gas/diesel, propane, food, and